piontec/docker-enforcer/readme.md

   "docker-enforcer" to be excluded from checking against the rule named "steal socket"
   - container name regexp and rule name, like "docker.*:steal socket": this makes any container which name matches regex "docker.*" to be excluded from checking against the rule named "steal socket"
+- "IMAGE_WHITE_LIST=''" - comma separated list of container image white list definitions, which allow to define a whitelist based on a name of docker image used to create the container.
+Each definition (like in a: "alpine.*,alpine:steal socket, alpine.*:steal socket") has the same syntax as in "WHITE_LIST" above.

 ### Running additional actions when a rule violation is detected
 When a violation is detected, docker enforcer logs information about it and stops the container (only